You can only manage what you can measure.

 You must identify a battery of several tests to give you the depth of information necessary to make a good decision.
 Don’t believe one test will answer all your questions, any more than one type of marketing test will tell you everything you need about a buyer’s persona.
 Unfortunately, many organizations are not identifying critical components, which can result in employee turnover.

-As the following chart illustrates, companies are relying on Skills, Personality and Interest assessments.
-The truth is that half of the companies using assessments do not identify the most crucial information – “Does the person match the job?”
+As the following chart illustrates, companies are relying on Skills, Personality, and Interest assessments.
+The truth is that half of the companies using assessments do not identify the most crucial information?

 Our survey indicates that about 40% of organizations take time to identify the key mental components related to their employees’ positions inside their unique organization.
 Is it any wonder that companies of all sizes have indicated turnover is an issue?